pallets/flask/docs/api.rst

 .. data:: message_flashed

    This signal is sent when the application is flashing a message.
-The messages is sent as `message` keyword argument and the category as `category`.
+The message is sent as the `message` keyword argument and the category as `category`.

    Example subscriber::